5 Books about Historical Needlework: Plain and Fancy

 Note: some free, e-book editions of this book do not include illustrations, so the e-book is not very useful.
 Get an illustrated version!

 Knox, G. (Ed.).
 (1988).
 Traditional american crafts .
 Des Moines: Meredith Corp.

 While not exclusively devoted to needlecraft, this book includes chapters on patchwork, Victorian needlework, colonial crafts and samplers.
-Each chapter includes a discussion of the craft as well as projects with instructions and patterns.
-Some patterns will need to be enlarged on a grid while some projects include full-sized templates to trace or charts to follow.
+Each chapter includes a discussion of the craft as well as projects with complete instructions and patterns.
+Some patterns will need to be enlarged on a grid while other projects include full-sized templates to trace or charts to follow.
 All projects are shown in full-color photographs.
 This is a good resource for anyone decorating a home in traditional American styles.

 Macdonald, A.L.
 (1988).
 No idle hands: A social history of American knitting.
 New York: Ballantine Books.

 The knitting enthusiast will enjoy learning about knitting as a social activity as well as a useful craft.
 The history of knitting in America follows the history of America: knitting for the revolution, knitting on a wagon train, knitting for the troops during the War Between the States and the World Wars, knitting in good times and bad.
 Photographs include first ladies knitting, men and children knitting, and some of the projects knit in decades past.

 The author is both a history teacher and an accomplished knitter, ideally suited for creating this interesting book!
 Knitting is not just a pastime for old ladies.

 Parker, M.S.
 (2002).
 The Folkwear book of ethnic clothing .
 New York: Lark Books.